chevah/geck/content/defects-tech-debt.rst

 Misbehaviors in our build system, testing system or infrastructure are also defects.

-Defect can fall into 3 categories:
+Defects can fall into 3 categories:

 * `bugs with high or critical priority` - are defects which affect (or we think that might affect) the workflow of at least one customer